 Shopping and leisure

 For a Phoenix souvenir, plenty of shops offer items from local artisans, like Earth Spirit, where you can get jewelry, pottery, and home goods.
 Sonora Southwest Living features home accessories and furniture.
-I always find time to stop at the Phoenix Public Market for local Arizona gourmet snacks, candy, and pre-made meals and drinks.
+I always find time to stop at the Phoenix Public Market in Terminal 4 for local snacks and treats.
+For a bit of pre-flight relaxation, you can even get a quick massage at XpresSpa.

 Lounges at PHX